SpaceDashboard/space-dashboard/README.md

 	2. Create a new branch.
 	3. Make your changes, add a changeset, and push the branch.
 	4. Open a pull request for review.
+	5. ☕️

+## 🩶 Built with Love

+This is a passion project born from my love of space.
+Everything here is built by hand.
+Only two files were generated with AI assistance for boilerplate functionality (`ColumnManager.tsx` and `useLocalStorage.tsx`), but all other application logic, components, and features were crafted by me.

+Enjoy!

 ---